Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Work with living cultures of protozoa using magnifying devices;

-To reveal the significance of unicellular animals in nature and human life;
+Reveal the significance of single-celled animals in nature and human life;

 Understand the relationships that have developed in nature and their significance for ecological systems;

-Render first medical assistance with the bites of dangerous or poisonous animals;
+Provide first medical care when bitten by dangerous or poisonous animals;

-Determine the systematic affiliation of animals to a particular taxonomic group;
+Determine the systematic affiliation of animals to one or another taxonomic group;

 Understand and be able to characterize the ecological role of chordates;